FocusThen/music-player.nvim/README.md

 - [x] Get information `https://api.spotify.com/v1/me/player/currently-playing`
 - [x] Print console basic information such as what is playing
 - [x] Instead using console, toast it information with `vim.notify`
+- [ ] PKCE ????????? you don't need something like client secret ?

 ---
 ### Functions